cybernova/DNSaxfr/README.md

 -i              Interactive mode
 -m RANGE        Test Alexa's top 1M sites.
-RANGE examples: 1 (start to test from 1st) or 354,400 (test from 354th to 400th) -n              Numeric address format for name servers -r              Test recursively every subdomain of a vulnerable domain -v              Print DNSaxfr version and exit
+RANGE examples: 1 (start to test from 1st) or 354,400 (test from 354th to 400th) -n              Numeric address format for name servers -r MAXDEPTH     Test recursively every subdomain of a vulnerable domain, descend at most MAXDEPTH levels.
+0 means no limit -v              Print DNSaxfr version and exit
 -x REGEXP       Do not test domains that match with regexp -z              Save zone transfer data in a directory named as the vulnerable domain